emilianavt/VSeeFaceManual/README.md

 Certain models with a high number of meshes in them can cause significant slowdown.
 Starting with 1.23.25c, there is an option in the `Advanced` section of the `General settings` called `Disable updates`.
 By turning on this option, this slowdown can be mostly prevented.
 However, while this option is enabled, parts of the avatar may disappear when looked at from certain angles.
 Only enable it when necessary.

-In some cases it has been found that enabling this option and disabling again mostly eliminates the slowdown as well, so give that a try if you encounter this issue.
+In some cases it has been found that enabling this option and disabling it again mostly eliminates the slowdown as well, so give that a try if you encounter this issue.
 This should prevent any issues with disappearing avatar parts.
 However, in this case, enabling and disabling the checkbox has to be done each time after loading the model.

 #### GPU